 Again, these are things you can do if you're unable to access supplements when shelves are empty or you don't have stores in your community.

-Natural Approaches that are Reasonable, Might Be Immune Supportive, and “Can't Hurt” If You Want to Try Them
+(…that Might Be Immune Supportive, and “Can't Hurt” If You Want to Try Them)

 So, the big question you have for me is: Are there any natural preventative strategies that could be helpful, aren’t harmful, and might be worth trying or worth the expense if a supplement or herbal purchase is required?
 Let’s look at these together.